 UNICEF goes where help is needed most

-Last year, UNICEF responded to 337 emergencies in 102 countries, delivering supplies and assistance to those in need.
+In 2017, UNICEF responded to 337 emergencies in 102 countries, delivering supplies and assistance to those in need.
 The Rohingya refugees who have escaped persecution and are suffering in refugee camps in Bangladesh.
 The families of Yemen who, amid heartbreaking conflict, are fighting disease and malnutrition.
 The Syrian children in need of education, nutrition, counseling and healthcare as they experience their communities and families being torn apart by war.
 The families of the Caribbean after Hurricane Irma ripped through the islands, with Hurricane Jose and Hurricane Katia hard on its heels.
 Then there was the strongest earthquake to hit Mexico in a century.

 After Hurricane Maria devastated Puerto Rico, UNICEF USA staff was on the ground, delivering supplies to the most vulnerable regions of the island.
 When Hurricane Harvey hit Texas, dumping over 50 inches of rain in some parts of the state and flooding an area larger than New Jersey, it left a trail of unprecedented destruction in its wake.
 UNICEF USA responded, providing learning materials and supplies to hundreds of teachers to ensure that children could continue to learn and play and recover from trauma.
 Something as basic as packets of art supplies and picture books helped children gain a sense of normalcy.
 And talking with someone trained in emergency counseling — even having a hand to hold — gave children hope.